camunda/camunda-docs/docs/self-managed/operate-deployment/schema-and-migration.md

 ### Concept

-The migration uses Elasticsearch [Ingest pipelines](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/ingest.html) to reindex the data.
+The migration uses Elasticsearch [ingest pipelines](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/ingest.html) to reindex the data.

 Each version of Operate delivers a set of migration steps which need to be applied for a corresponding version of Operate.